nabeel030/newsaggregator/README.md

 - The backend fetches news articles from the configured APIs.
 - The frontend displays the aggregated news in a clean, user-friendly interface.
 - Access the application in your browser at [http://localhost:3000](http://localhost:3000).

-## Screenshots
-*(Include some screenshots of the application here to give users a preview of what the app looks like.)*

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.